 - Deaf Kidz vs COVID-19 online game with instructional video in British Sign Language and International Sign

 - Dave the Dog is worried about coronavirus story in British Sign Language, with English subtitles for children aged 5-11.

 - Stay Home Superheroes – short story available animated with spoken English with subtitles or in BSL with Deaf actors and aimed at pre-school and primary school age children

 - AskDeafTeachers, a range of nine short videos in British Sign Language about coronavirus.

-If you feel that your child needs more support with their mental health, our website has more information on the professionals who can help you.
+If you feel that your child needs more support with their mental health, our website has more information about the professionals who can help you.

 Keeping your child safe online

-At this time, deaf children and young people are more likely to be using social media and virtual communication to keep in touch with others.
+Deaf children and young people may be using social media and virtual communication to keep in touch with others.
 This will be an important way of helping deaf young people to feel less isolated and to support their wellbeing.
-Now is a good time to remind your child how to keep themselves safe online.
+It will be important to make sure you’re your child understands how to keep themselves safe online.